Frequently Asked Questions

 Which bells were used to make Virtual Belfry?

-Most of the sound recordings feature the above bells, but also included are recordings of the magnificent bells of St. Peter's Cathedral, Adelaide.
+Most of the sound recordings feature the above bells, but also included are recordings of the magnificent bells of St. Peter's Cathedral, Adelaide and St. Mary Redcliffe in Bristol.

 The tenor, and perhaps the second largest bell, strike slightly late on the last blow before standing.
 Why is that?